lucijahajdu/lucia-trattoria/README.md

 ![Screenshot of Footer](media/images/footer.png)

 ### User Creation ###
  * User creation uses the allauth package to collect the necessary information needed by the company for account creation.
-Once an account is created the email and password set are used as the login credentials.
+Once an account is created the email and password are used as the login credentials.

 ### Booking Form ###